 The Cedar River watershed in southeastern Minnesota is part of a larger river basin that covers 7,485 square miles, mostly in Iowa.
 The river runs south 54 miles from its headwaters in Dodge County, through the City of Austin, to the Minnesota-Iowa border.
 The Minnesota portion spans 592 square miles of prime agricultural land with many streams and drainage ditches flowing into the river.
 The watershed is fairly flat with a few shallow lakes.
 People have installed extensive artificial drainage systems that facilitate farming and transportation but also alter the hydrology in negative ways.

 The city of Austin, the regional economic hub, is located on the Cedar River at the confluence of several tributaries.
-Austin and the rest of the watershed have a history of flooding that results in crop and property damage to both rural and urban areas.
+Austin and the rest of the watershed have a history of flooding that results in crop losses and property damage to both rural and urban areas.

 What's being done

 Based on water monitoring, the MPCA found that Geneva Lake, 10 streams and 6 segments of the Cedar River do not meet state water quality standards.
 Problems include:

 - Sediment that makes the water cloudy and degrades stream habitats

 - Excess nutrients that can lead to algae

 - Excess bacteria that can make the water unsafe at times for recreation like swimming